 It’s really important that you do your homework first before booking any flights or rooms at different hotels or resorts there.
-Some of the hotels on the three-mile stretch of Kaanapali beach might have offered online that could get you cheaper prices for bookings.
+Some hotels on the three-mile stretch of Kaanapali beach might have offered online that could get you cheaper prices for bookings.
 Getting a nice offer for a few nights at The Whaler on Kaanapali Beach would be very cool; the location is undeniable, in one of the most desirable settings on the Valley Isle.
 Thousands of people would want to go there to stay in a variety of hotels there.
 And many of them know this, so they make it easier for people to give out affordable prices with different offers and seasonal discounts.

 Getting to the beach

-So you’ve arrived, all settled in and rested after the trip getting there.
+So you’ve arrived, all settled in, and rested after the trip getting there.
 When you step out and explore, you’d notice that nearly all of the seaside resorts in this area have a stunning view of Kaanapali Beach; the stretch of sand leads you back to your hotel and is suitable for frolicking with your special someone as you stroll on the sidewalk.
 Access to the beach can be a little tricky, especially during the high season.
 Some resorts have beach access lots that are open to the public, there are also several secure pay-to-park lots there for you.
 So best write it in your itinerary to wake up early for a good spot on the beach to enjoy and work on your tan!

 If you went there during mid-December to mid-May, then you went during the season for whale watching, whether you decide to watch them from the shore or via a tour boat provided by the resort you’re in.
 Maui is one of the prime spots in the world to view them, so you shouldn’t pass up the amazing experience with these majestic creatures.